Fair Resource Allocation in Federated Learning: Fair Federated Learning

 \subsection{The solver: FedAvg-style $q$-Fair Federated Learning (\qfflavg)}

+In developing a functional approach for fair federated learning, it is critical to consider not only what objective to solve but also how to solve such an objective efficiently in a massive distributed network.
 In this section, we provide methods to solve \qffl.
-We start by giving a \emph{fair} but \emph{less efficient} method, \qfflsgd, to illustrate the main techniques we use in terms of solving the \qffl problem~\eqref{eq: qffl}.
-We then provide a more efficient counterpart, \qfflavg, by considering key properties of federated algorithms such as local updating schemes.
-These proposed methods closely mirror traditional distributed optimization methods---mini-batch SGD and federated averaging (\fedavg)---but with step-sizes and subproblems carefully chosen in accordance with the \qffl problem~\eqref{eq: qffl}.
+We start with a simpler method, \qfflsgd, to illustrate our main techniques.
+We then provide a more efficient counterpart, \qfflavg, by considering local updating schemes.
+Our proposed methods closely mirror traditional distributed optimization methods---mini-batch SGD and federated averaging (\fedavg)---but with step-sizes and subproblems carefully chosen in accordance with the \qffl problem (\ref{eq: qffl}).

-\textbf{Hyperparameter tuning: $q$ and step-sizes.} In devising a method to solve \qffl~\eqref{eq: qffl}, we begin by noting that it is crucial to first determine how to set $q$.
+\textbf{Achieving variable levels of fairness: tuning $q$.} In devising a method to solve \qffl (\ref{eq: qffl}), we begin by noting that it is crucial to first determine how to set $q$.
 In practice, $q$ can be tuned based on the desired amount of fairness (with larger $q$ inducing more fairness).
 As we describe in our experiments (Section~\ref{sec: effectivenss}), it is therefore common to train a \textit{family of objectives} for different $q$ values so that a practitioner can explore the trade-off between accuracy and fairness for the application at hand.

-One concern with solving such a family of objectives is that the training costs can increase significantly.
-In particular, to optimize \qffl in a scalable fashion, we rely on gradient-based methods, where the step-size inversely depends on the Lipchitz constant of the function's gradient, which is often unknown and selected via grid search \cite{ghadimi2013SGD,nesterov2013book}.
-As we intend to optimize \qffl for various values of $q$, the Lipchitz constant will change as we change $q$---requiring step-size tuning for all values of $q$.
+One concern with solving such a family of objectives is that it requires step-size tuning for every value of $q$.
+In particular, in gradient-based methods, the step-size inversely depends on the Lipschitz constant of the function's gradient, which will change as we change $q$.
 This can quickly cause the search space to explode.
-To overcome this issue, we propose estimating the local Lipchitz constant of the gradient for the family of \qffl objectives by using the Lipchitz constant we infer via grid search on $q=0$.
-This allows us to dynamically adjust the step-size of our gradient-based optimization method for the \qffl objective, avoiding the manual tuning for each $q$.
-In Lemma~\ref{lem: lipschitz} we formalize the relation between the Lipschitz constant, $L$, for $q=0$ and $q>0$.
+To overcome this issue, we propose estimating the local Lipschitz constant for the family of \qffl objectives by using the Lipschitz constant we infer {by tuning the step-size (via grid search)} on just one $q$ (e.g., $q=0$).
+This allows us to dynamically adjust the step-size of our gradient-based optimization method for the \qffl objective, avoiding manual tuning for each $q$.
+In Lemma~\ref{lem: lipschitz} below we formalize the relation between the Lipschitz constant, $L$, for $q=0$ and $q>0$.